integrational/aws-eks-kube-docker-cli/README.md

            integrational/aws-eks-kube-docker-cli:latest
 ```

-and then, in bash, either create a cluster with `eksctl` or find and attach to an existing cluster in the default domain:
+and then, in bash, either create a cluster with `eksctl` or find and attach to an existing cluster in the default region:
 ```
 eksctl get cluster
 aws eks update-kubeconfig --name <cluster-name>